10 sizzling Sicilian dishes to taste on your travels

 The best place I’ve ever eaten arancini in Sicily is in Catania.

-These deep-fried stuffed rice balls are sold everywhere in Sicily.
-You can usually find them in rosticceria — places that serve Sicilian street snacks — but not everyone is good!
-From experience, Café E’toile in Catania serves up some of the best arancini hands down.
+They sell these deep-fried stuffed rice balls everywhere in Sicily.
+You can usually find them in rosticceria — places that serve Sicilian street snacks — but not everyone is good.
+From experience, Café E’toile in Catania serves up some of the best.

 Involtini di pesce spada

 Sicilian food the locals love — Melanzane alla Parmigiana

 Another dish comprising of Sicilian aubergines, there’s always a good time to eat Melanzane Parmigiana.
 The name itself has nothing to do with the city of Parma in the north of Italy.